conditions of entry

 Exhibition Sites | Both indoor and outdoor exhibition spaces as determined by the Curatorial Team and approved by the Sculpture in the Vineyards Inc Committee.

-Festival Catalogue | An on-line sales platform.
-Your entry into the Festival Catalogue will include one photo, your Artist Statement, the Material used and the Sale Price of your work.
+Festival Catalogue | The Festival Catalogue will be in both physical and on-line form.
+Should you be selected, your entry into the Festival Catalogue will include one photo, your Artist Statement, the Material used and the Sale Price of your work.

-Festival Finalists | Applicants selected to exhibit at the 2026 Wollombi Valley Sculpture Festival.
+Festival Finalists | Artists selected to exhibit at the 2026 Wollombi Valley Sculpture Festival.

 Indoor Sculpture | A work that can only be exhibited in an indoor space.
 The Festival is providing indoor spaces that are enclosed, waterproof, and lockable when not supervised by Festival volunteers.